 The Young Philosophers Lecture Series showcases outstanding work by recent PhDs in philosophy.

-On September 14th and 15th, the DePauw University philosophy department and the Prindle Institute will invite 3-4 young philosophers (persons who have recently received their Ph.D. in philosophy) to give campus talks.
+On September 14th, the DePauw University philosophy department and the Prindle Institute will welcome 4 young philosophers (persons who have recently received their Ph.D. in philosophy) to give campus talks.
 Each young philosopher we invite will workshop a research paper with other philosophers.
 Participants in the workshop will be the other selected philosophers and outside philosophy referees from other institutions.
 Participants may also include members of DePauw philosophy faculty and DePauw philosophy majors.

 Your age is irrelevant to whether or not you are a young philosopher.
 By “young philosopher” we mean someone who has received their Ph.D. in philosophy within the last 6 years.
 We will also consider submissions from exceptional graduate students who reasonably expect to defend by the Spring or Summer at the end of the academic year.